filecoin-project/filecoin-docs/docs/mine/spacerace.md

 ### Only accept deals from client t3abcd
 Filter = "jq -e '.Proposal.Client == \"t3abcd\"'"
 ```

+You can also write advanced deal filters based on any field in deal info (for example, you may wish to accept only `VerifiedClient` deals).
+Deal info is piped into `stdin` as JSON.

 #### How do I change gas fees?

 If you would like to change the default gas fees to accelerate your messages, edit the `~/.lotusminer/config.toml` config file.